deltaepsilon/jupiter/GTD.md

 ## In Progress

-- [ ] Repair bulk error requeue process.
-It doesn't recurse to the second page.
 - [ ] Start processing images
 - [ ] Build a drawer to track progress
 ## Next actions